Which Games are Unaffected by Absolute Commitments?: Downward Closure

-The property of \emph{downward transitivity} means that if a game is resilient for some number of contracts, that resilience will still hold with fewer contracts.
+The property of \emph{downward closure} means that if a game is resilient for some number of commitments, that resilience will still hold with fewer commitments.
 We will now show that this property holds.
-As a warm-up, consider the case of 1-resilience from 2-resilience: here, we claim that omitting the second contract from a 2-resilient game still yields the same equilibrium.
-If the game in which only player 1 has a contract had a different outcome, there must be at least one node in $G$ for which the corresponding set $I$ is different.
+As a warm-up, consider the case of 1-resilience from 2-resilience: here, we claim that omitting the second commitment from a 2-resilient game still yields the same equilibrium.
+If the game in which only agent 1 has a commitment had a different outcome, there must be at least one node in $G$ for which the corresponding set $I$ is different.
 Let $G^*$ be the lowest such node and observe that by definition this cannot be a leaf.
-Suppose $G^*$ were owned by 2; given that 2 has no contract, 2 will pick the local SPE child from $I^L \cup I^R$.
+Suppose $G^*$ were owned by 2; given that 2 has no commitment, 2 will pick the local SPE child from $I^L \cup I^R$.
 It is easy to see that $\textsf{threaten}(I^L,I^R)\subseteq I^L\subseteq L^L$, where $L^L$ denotes the leaves of the left subtree, and analogously so on the right, $\textsf{threaten}(I^R,I^L)\subseteq I^R\subseteq L^R$.
-Since this game is 2-resilient, the optimal choice for 2 will correspond to both the universal SPE and the 2-contract choice and therefore also the local SPE.
-If 2 played their local SPE in the 2-contract case, any contract they had with regards to that particular node was trivial so the removal thereof will not affect the potential threats.
+Since this game is 2-resilient, the optimal choice for 2 will correspond to both the universal SPE and the 2-commitment choice and therefore also the local SPE.
+If 2 played their local SPE in the 2-commitment case, any commitment they had with regards to that particular node was trivial so the removal thereof will not affect the potential threats.
 Given that the $I^L$ and $I^R$ are the same, but $G^*$ is the lowest deviant node, we have a contradiction.
-If instead, $G^*$ is owned by 1, $I^L\cup I^R$ will be the same as in the 2-contract case since $I^L$ and $I^R$ are the same.
+If instead, $G^*$ is owned by 1, $I^L\cup I^R$ will be the same as in the 2-commitment case since $I^L$ and $I^R$ are the same.
 Furthermore, the threaten mechanism is unchanged and 1 may use any inducible leaf to threaten for any leaf below that node, just as before.
 Since $I^L$ and $I^R$ are the same by assumption, there are no new threats to make.
 Thus $I$ is unchanged and we again have a contradiction.
-Thus removing the second contract in a 2-resilient game will not change the equilibrium.
-Applying this to both orders of contract arrangement gives the desired result.
+Thus removing the second commitment in a 2-resilient game will not change the equilibrium.
+Applying this to both orders of commitment arrangement gives the desired result.